Aliecake/mws-restaurant-stage-1/README.md

 Any data previously accessed is still available offline Maintains responsiveness & accessibility

+###Stage 3 changes
+Place reviews from new endpoint in rest server into IndexedDB Fetch reviews changed
+Epoch changed to date/time

 ## Project Overview: Stage 1

 For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
 In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
 You will also add a service worker to begin the process of creating a seamless offline experience for your users.